 How to make caramilk cookies

-Add the flour, corn flour, baking soda and salt to a bowl and mix well.
+Add the flour, cornflour, baking soda and salt to a bowl and mix well.
 Chop the chocolate into chunks.

 In a separate bowl melt the butter.
 Add the white and brown sugar, vanilla, egg and mix well.

 Add the wet ingredients to the dry ingredients and mix until combined.
-The mix may seam quite dry but it will come together, keep folding together and mixing.
+The mix may seem quite dry but it will come together, keep folding together and mixing.
 Add the caramilk chunks and mix well.

 Cover and chill in the fridge for thirty minutes.
-About ten minutes before you dough has finished chilling pre-heat your oven to 355°F (180°C/160°C fan forced).
+About ten minutes before you dough has finished chilling pre-heat your oven to 355°F (180°C/160°C fan-forced).
 Line two trays with baking paper.